Christopher Cvetko

 Christopher Cvetko (born 2 April 1997) is an Austrian football player.
-He plays for Austrian Bundesliga club Blau-Weiß Linz.
+He plays for Austrian Bundesliga club Grazer AK.

 Club career

 He made his Austrian Football First League debut for FC Blau-Weiß Linz on 10 March 2017 in a game against SC Austria Lustenau.

 On 17 August 2020, Cvetko signed for Austria Klagenfurt.

 On 19 June 2025, Cvetko returned to Blau-Weiß Linz.

+On 4 September 2026, Cvetko joined Grazer AK on a one-year deal following his release from Blau-Weiß Linz.